konkor/cpufreq/docs/install.md

 ```

 # Upgrading the extension
-<p class="description">Here is a description of methods how to upgrade the extension</p>
+<p class="description">Here are some ways to upgrade the extension</p>

-Fortunately, sometimes the extension releases new versions and causes of it may be a lot like fixing bugs, documentation's updating, new features and abilities.
+Hopefuly frequently, the extension will receives updates to fix bugs, update the documentation or add new features and abilities.
 So here is a few ways to do this:
 1. You can update the extension through the `web browser page` [Installed Extensions](https://extensions.gnome.org/local/)
 2. You can do this in the `Gnome Software Center`.
-3. You could want to try some development version from GitHub.
+3. You can get the development version from GitHub.
  * Download desired archive from GitHub
 ```
 wget https://github.com/konkor/cpufreq/archive/master.zip